-66. The Student Plaintiffs and DREDF constituents described above are also irreparably injured by their forced absence from their school program.
-Research shows that absences from school have a disproportionate impact on student well-being, even after a short period of time.7 Although many students struggled with distance learning in the 2020-21 school year, others made educational progress, including the Student Plaintiffs and other similarly situated DREDF constituents.
+77. The Student Plaintiffs, DREDF constituents, and The Arc of California constituents described above are also irreparably injured by their forced absence from their school program.
+Research shows that absences from school have a disproportionate impact on student well-being, even after a short period of time.
+Although many students struggled with distance learning in the 2020-21 school year, others made educational progress, including the Student Plaintiffs and other similarly situated DREDF and The Arc of California constituents.
 Their distance learning plans were effective in delivering the services in their IEP plans.
 Consequently, the interruption of their access to distance learning, whether through Independent Study or other means, has left them far behind where they would otherwise be.

-11 67.
-Home Hospital Instruction, if offered to some students, does very little to 12 ameliorate the injury they experience, especially as compared to more robust distance learning 13 programs they had last school year, or to Independent Study.
-At least through Independent 14 Study, students have access to some live and classroom-style instruction.
+- 78. Home Hospital Instruction, if offered to some students, does very little to ameliorate the injury they experience, especially as compared to more robust distance learning programs they had last school year, or to Independent Study.
+At least through Independent Study, students have access to some live and classroom-style instruction.
 Cal.
 Educ.
-Code § 15 51747(e).

-16 68.
-The Student Plaintiffs, DREDF constituents and others similarly situated are 17 irreparably injured, even though they have the right to seek "compensatory education" in the 18 form of in-kind educational services through the State special education administrative appeal schools, "September 26, 2021, https://www.latimes.com/projects/lausd-covid-19-cases-21 tracking-spread-outbreaks/ ("There are currently 12 schools under investigation for an outbreak, which is defined as three or more cases transmitted at school over 14 days.
-In total, 502 of the 22 888 campuses on the district's dashboard have an active case, 57% of the total."); EdSource, "COVID closes rural California schools as Delta variant spreads," September 3, 2021, 23 https://edsource.org/2021/covid-closes-rural-california-schools-as-delta-variant-spreads/660712; 24 CBS News, "More Schools Closing Due To COVID Outbreaks," September 6, 2012, https://sacramento.cbslocal.com/2021/09/06/covid-outbreaks-schools-closing/; EdSource, 25 "Covid testing was supposed to keep schools safe.
-What happened?"
-September 7, 2021, https://edsource.org/2021/covid-testing-was-supposed-to-keep-schools-safe-what-26 happened/660721 (shortages of testing and inconsistent protocols lead to outbreaks and 27 quarantines).
-7 See, e.g., Attendance Works, "Key Research: Why Attendance Matters for Achievement and 28 How Interventions Can Help," (2016), available from https://awareness.attendanceworks.org/wp-content/uploads/Research2016.pdf.
-21 system.
+Code § 51747(e). - 79.
+The Student Plaintiffs, DREDF constituents, The Arc of California constituents, and others similarly situated are irreparably injured, even though they have the right to seek "compensatory education" in the form of in-kind educational services through the State special education administrative appeal system.
 Parents of Student W. v.
 Puyallup Sch.
 Dist.
 No. 3, 31 F.3d 1489, 1496-97 (9th Cir.
 1994).
 This remedy cannot restore the time that these children have lost.
 With limited hours in the day, children can only absorb so much at one time.
-More services later will not make up for the lost weeks of education that these children have and will continue to experience.

-69. Plaintiff DREDF is also irreparably injured by Defendants' actions, including from the diversion of resources required to respond to families facing barriers to distance learning, and by the harmful impact on DREDF's constituents.
+More services later will not make up for the lost weeks of education that these children have and will continue to experience. - 80.
+Plaintiffs DREDF and The Arc of California are also irreparably injured by Defendants' actions, including from the diversion of resources required to respond to families facing barriers to distance learning, and by the harmful impact on DREDF's and The Arc of California's constituents.

+&lt;sup>7 See, e.g., Attendance Works, "Key Research: Why Attendance Matters for Achievement and How Interventions Can Help," (2016), available from https://awareness.attendanceworks.org/wp-content/uploads/Research2016.pdf.